Lavinia Fontana: Education and career in Bologna

-Roman period (1603–14)
+Roman period (1603–1614)

-Assunzione della Vergine, 1593, Pieve di Cento, Collegiata di Santa Maria Maggiore, Bologna.
+Assumption of the Virgin, 1593, Pieve di Cento, Collegiata di Santa Maria Maggiore, Bologna.

 Fontana and her family moved to Rome in 1604 at the invitation of Pope Clement VIII.
 She gained the patronage of the House of Boncompagni, of which Pope Gregory XIII was a member.
 She was subsequently appointed as Portraitist in Ordinary at the Vatican.
 Fontana thrived in Rome as she had in Bologna and Pope Paul V was among her sitters.

-Along with portraits, Fontana created a substantial number of extensive altar pieces, and it is believed that she may be one of the first female painters to have done this.
+Along with portraits, Fontana created a substantial number of extensive altarpieces, and it is believed that she may be one of the first female painters to have done this.
 Fontana followed Cardinal Gabriele Paleotti's Counter-Reformation principles in art theory.
 In 1593, Cardinal Paleotti commissioned the Assumption of the Virgin, created by Fontana for the chapel altarpiece of Bologna Cathedral.
 Fontana painted another Assumption of the Virgin in 1593 at the church of San Francesco Oltre Reno at Pieve di Cento, which was commissioned by the Bentivoglio family and placed in the family chapel.
 Fontana was also commissioned for works by two popes, Gregory XIII and Clement VIII.

-Fontana also produced paintings on mythological allegorical themes, sometimes "highly sensuous paintings with female nude figures—an unheard-of and risky venture which to date no female artist had permitted herself to attempt.
-Her last painting, Minerva Dressing (1613), was a true masterpiece."
+Fontana also produced paintings on mythological allegorical themes, sometimes "highly sensuous paintings with female nude figures—an unheard-of and risky venture which to date no female artist had permitted herself to attempt."

-Lavinia Fontana, medal designed by Felice Antonio Casone, 1611, British Museum, London.
+Portrait medal of Lavinia Fontana by Felice Antonio Casone, 1611.

 She was the first female elected into the Accademia di San Luca of Rome, and was the recipient of numerous honors, including a bronze portrait medallion cast in 1611 by sculptor and architect Felice Antonio Casoni.
 According to Jean Owens Schaefer, the reverse side of the medal depicts Pittura, an allegorical figure representing painting.
 He also posits that this is the first visual rendition of Cesare Ripa's 1603 description of Pittura.

 She died in the city of Rome on 11 August 1614, at the age of 61, and was buried at Santa Maria sopra Minerva.